qMRLab/qmrlab.github.io/_posts/2018-09-24-T1-mapping-inversion-recovery.md

 <p>

-<b> For best the user experience, we recommend using a laptop or a desktop computer instead of a mobile device while reading interactive blog posts.</b>
+<b> For best user experience, we recommend using a laptop or a desktop computer instead of a mobile device while reading interactive blog posts.</b>

 </p>